Police Constable Degree Apprenticeship

 - You can re-attend our National Assessment Centre (NAC) if you failed the NAC within the last 3 months providing you were within 5% of the pass mark.
 Otherwise you will need to wait 6 months between taking the NAC.

-- You must have lived in the UK for three continuous years, immediately before applying.
-This is because we need to vet all applicants equally.
-To do this we need to ensure applicants have a checkable history in the UK.
+You must have lived in the UK for three continuous years, immediately before applying, to meet the minimum residency requirement.
+This is because we need to vet all applicants in an equitable manner, which requires a checkable history in the UK.
 Applicants who cannot be vetted cannot be appointed.

-Spent a significant period of time overseas without returning to the UK but with the intention of returning in the future, taken a gap year or similar before or following university, travelled for a year or spent time overseas visiting family then we may be able to consider you.
+If you have spent a significant period of time overseas (normally up to one year) without returning to the UK but intend to return in the future, then we may be able to consider you.
+This might apply, for example, if you have taken a gap year or similar before or following university, travelled for a year or spent time overseas visiting family (not an exhaustive list).
 We will need you to provide full details and will consider each case on its own merits.
-This list is not exhaustive and is a guide only.

 If you have been posted overseas as part of your service with HMG or the armed forces you are considered to have been resident in the UK for the period that you were abroad.

-If you have been overseas as the spouse, partner or dependent of a member of the armed forces posted overseas then it may be possible to obtain the necessary assurance for us to establish a checkable history.
+If you have been overseas as the spouse, partner or dependent of a member of the armed forces posted overseas then it may be possible to obtain the necessary assurance for a checkable history to be established.
 We will consider each case on its merits.
-The same principle applies to any family members who were also resident overseas as part of an overseas posting, tour of duty or military deployment.

 If you have convictions or cautions this doesn’t necessarily mean that we won’t be able to appoint you.
 It depends on the role you’ve applied for and the nature of the offence.